scottbez1/splitflap/README.md

 ### Driver Firmware ###
 The driver firmware is written using Arduino (targeting the Arduino Micro board which is based on the ATmega32U4) and is available at `arduino/splitflap/splitflap.ino`.
 To avoid the need for an ICSP programmer to flash the Arduino bootloader, the plan is to compile using Arduino (Sketch -> Export compiled binary) but install the .hex file using `dfu-programmer` via the stock bootloader.

-So far there is some initial progress on an open-loop controller that accepts letters over USB serial and uses a simplistic stepper driver with precomputed acceleration ramps, but it is under very active development.
+So far there is some initial progress on a basic closed-loop controller that accepts letters over USB serial and uses a simplistic stepper driver with precomputed acceleration ramps, but it is under very active development.
+Currently the firmware supports simple auto-recalibration to the home position using the IR reflectance sensor, both at startup and at runtime.
+If a commanded rotation is expected to bring the spool past the home position, it will confirm that the home position sensor is triggered neither too early nor too late, otherwise it will attempt to automatically recalibrate before continuing to the desired location.

 ## License ##
 This project is licensed under Apache v2.